awara-coder/awara-coder.github.io/README.md

 ## TODO:
 - Add slider wrapper for projects section.
-- Setup Jest unit tests
-- Setup playwright for E2E tests.
-- Write unit and E2E tests for all cases.
 - Switch to trunk based development.
+- Write E2E tests for all cases.
 - Integrate running tests before deployment in CI.
 - Optimize images to webp/avif.
 Optimize Icons.
 - Reduce bundle size (look into tree shaking).
 - Need to go back to ES6 from commonjs
 - Add the data.json more extensible.
 - Add support to release from a new branch and faster loading via minimization and bundling.
-- Document how to run existing tests (now co-located with source files).
 - Add validation on top of data.json
-- Add support for running unit tests as pre commit hook
+-Add support for running unit tests as pre commit hook

 ## License